 Stewardship:

-Project stewards must act responsibly, maintain compliance with internal and external guidelines, and demonstrate a broad commitment to financial, social, and environmental impacts of the projects they support.
+Project stewards, an elder/adult, must act responsibly, maintain compliance with internal and external guidelines, and demonstrate a broad commitment to financial, social, and environmental impacts of the projects they support.
 They must have integrity, trustworthiness, and compliance and a holistic view of stewardship considers financial, social, technical, and sustainable environmental awareness.
 It encompasses responsibilities within and external to the organization.

 Team: